 18th century Scottish philosopher and father of modern economics.
 Author of "The Wealth of Nations" (1776).

-Here's how the of the free marketplace can take us to a new life beyond the Flanagan
+Here's how the "invisible hand" of the free marketplace can take us to a new life beyond the Flanagan

 Here’s a rough idea of the taxes the Village of Malone would get from each stage of economic development of that lot.

 Flanagan probably pays 0 taxes

 The owner of the vacant would pay minor taxes

 A vacant lot with a seasonal hot dog stand will pay minor taxes